Baked Potatoes

 Two baked potatoes with butter on parchment paper.

 Crispy on the outside, soft and fluffy on the inside — that’s the hallmark of the perfect baked potato.
-When slit open, its steaming interior becomes the ultimate base for decadent toppings, from classic butter and sour cream to crumbled bacon.
-(For perfectly crispy bacon, learn how to cook bacon in the oven.)
+When slit open, its steaming interior becomes the ultimate base for decadent toppings, from classic butter and sour cream to ranch dressing to crumbled bacon.
 While baking potatoes is largely hands-off, there are endless opinions on the best way to go about it.
 My approach is simple.
-I don’t prick them, wrap them in foil, or lay them on a bed of salt.
+I don’t wrap them in foil or lay them on a bed of salt.
 And I certainly don’t pre-cook them in the microwave.
 A generous rub of oil, a sprinkle of salt, and an hour in a 400°F-oven does the trick.
 No fuss, no muss, and you get baked potatoes that are flawlessly tender on the inside with a beautifully crispy, seasoned skin.

 What You’ll Need To Make Baked Potatoes